Kiranpreet1150/Kiranpreet_Dataset_of_Diabetes/README.md

 # Kiranpreet_Dataset_of_Diabetes
-EDA performed on Dataset of diabetes and model to make predictions on basis of age and Gender.
+EDA performed on Dataset of diabetes and model is created to make predictions on basis of age and Gender.
-Link to the Google collab file: https://colab.research.google.com/drive/1bxUS0ArH7bHTelgtO39-Ogy8XxeXkzJr?usp=sharing